VivekCR7/TEST/SQL-Basics-to-advance/README.md

  exercises | your_name | UTF8     | en_US.UTF-8 | en_US.UTF-8 |
 ```

-you can see, exercises database is there we just have to switch to that database then we can
+You can see, exercises database is there we just have to switch to that database, then we can
 access the tables.

-switch databases
+Switch databases

 ```sql
 \c exercises